racmeh/Unity-Game/README.md

 # Unity game
-An asteroid shooter game in Unit
+An asteroid shooter game in Unity

 Technologies used: Unity